 Rockwool hasn’t been around for that long, but its popularity seems to be increasing as we speak.
 As the name suggests, Rockwool is made up of natural rocks that are placed in a blazing hot furnace until they melt.
 After that, the liquid form is spun like cotton candy to make fiber components resulting in Rockwool.
 Later on, the wool-like fiber is either made into batts or loose-fill.
 It has several unique features such as high R-value, moisture resistance, and sound insulation.
 You’ll also find Rockwool to be a great insulation solution in terms of its longevity.

 Rockwool in the form of batts would require around 3.5 to 4.1 inches of thickness to make it R13.
 If you decide to go for loose-fill, a thickness of 4 to 4.5 inches would be adequate.

 You can also use my insulation thickness calculator to find out the thickness required for different insulation materials for your desired R-value.

 When Should You Go for R13 Insulation?

 Generally speaking, R13 is not far from the standard insulation rating.
 Most buildings in regions with temperatures that go slightly high in summers and winters typically require insulation of R6 to R20.
-To see whether R13 is your cup of tea, you’d have to take several factors into accounts such as your region, your house, and the material you’re going for.
+To see whether R13 is your cup of tea, you’d have to consider several factors such as your region, your house, and the material you’re going for.
 If you already have insulation installed, you won’t have to go for R13.
-Instead, topping it up with enough material would make the overall insulation rating up to R13.
-This is applied only when your previously installed insulation is in good condition and you’re looking to upgrade to R13.
+Instead, topping it up with enough material would increase the overall insulation rating to R13.
+This is applied only when your previously installed insulation is in good condition, and you’re looking to upgrade to R13.

 There are several insulation materials out there that you can use to attain an R13 rating.
-We’ve given you a list of the most commonly used products along with the minimum thickness you’d need for each.
+We’ve given you a list of the most commonly used products and the minimum thickness required for each.
 Hopefully, this read made it easier for you to understand how R13 insulation can be reached.